 We can now report that the olive press we donated back in May 2006 to the local town hall has now gone on display at the top of the village and we have been told that the full set of millstones we also donated will be used to form the new water feature/fountain in the lower part of the village.
 We are so pleased everyone can now enjoy these as they are part of the villages rich history.

-One of the other places P and I visited was the Spa Baths in Lanjaron and partook of some of their treatments – very nice.
+One of the other places we visited was the Spa Baths in Lanjaron and partook of some of their treatments – very nice.

-Phil’s been busy working on the new guest bedroom & ensuite bathroom on the ground floor and has also fitted the new flue for the new log burner/central heating system and some of the pipework.
-He’s not sure he’ll get it up and working for this winter but will do his best.
+Work has been progressing on the new guest bedroom & ensuite bathroom on the ground floor and we’ve also fitted a new flue for the new log burner/central heating system and some of the pipework.
+We’re not sure it’ll be up and working for this winter but will do our best.
 We’re also working on the new entrance porch and front door which hopefully will be done by the autumn (there are other things we need to get on with during the dry months on the outside of the house so work on the inside will grind to a halt soon).
 We’ve got nearly all the new windows in now and new balcony doors and they have made such a difference – no draughts and easy to clean!!

 The temperatures are now on the up and after a couple of cool days this week we are now on the way back up to 30 degrees plus so can safely say Summer Has Arrived!